 At this point, you can serve as is, or I like to remove the brisket to a foil lined baking sheet and smother all over with our homemade barbecue sauce and broil for 5-10 minutes, until slightly caramelized which enhances the savory meaty, complex “nutty” flavor.

 Your now fork tender, flavorful, juicy, rich Slow Cooker Beef Brisket is ready to be sliced across the grain or shredded and slathered in tangy barbecue sauce.
+The brisket can be served as is or piled high on a bun for the Best Beef Brisket Sandwich of. your. life.
 Any way you serve it, this comforting, convenient, luxurious beef brisket will have you and all your guests “oohing” and “ahhhing” for more!

 Want to try this Beef Brisket Slow Cooker Recipe?